 Of course, it isn’t as precise as some higher end pairs of cans and depending on the song there is still some masking of the mids that goes on, but overall it’s better than I was expecting.
 A good example of this is in the song Far Nearer by Jamie xx where the bass hits are there, but some of the synths in the background can get a bit muffled at times.

 On the flipside, I don’t have a single complaint about the highs.
 The fingerpicking squeaks and scratches throughout the song Dirty Paws by Of Monsters and Men have just the right amount of detail without ever making the hairs on the back of your neck stand up.

 As far as the microphone is concerned, it isn’t great with these.
 Microphone quality has a drop off at around 200Hz which means that if you have a lower voice it’s not going to come through as loud as it should be.
 For a sample of this, you can check the video up above where I have a voice sample but fair warning, it doesn’t sound great.
 So if you’re looking for a pair of buds for phone calls these might not be for you.

 Should you buy the Skullcandy Push True Wireless?

 In the end, I was really impressed with what the Skullcandy Push.
 If you can overlook the cheap, plastic, bulky build then these might just be for you.
-They have a great connection strength to my device, have pretty good sound considering how small they are, and have one of the longest battery lives we’ve seen in a pair of true wireless ‘buds.
+They have a great connection strength to my device, have pretty good sound considering how small they are, and decent battery life for a pair of true wireless earbuds.
 Most importantly for me though, is that they fit amazingly well.
-So while they’re not the sleekest and prettiest of the true wireless ‘buds, they’re solid as hell, which is becoming a pattern for Skullcandy.
+So while they’re not the sleekest and prettiest of the true wireless buds, they’re solid as hell, which is becoming a pattern for Skullcandy.